 A space for Scholars in Oxford city centre

 Unlike other Oxford University students you'll have Rhodes House, a beautiful building at the heart of the city.
-It's where the Registrar, the Dean, and the Warden are based.
+It's where the Registrar, the Director of Programming, and the Warden are based.

 • Rhodes House hosts talks, seminars and forums with world leading experts and guests.